 |

-Newborn Safety & Composites
+Newborn Photography Safety & Composites

-Hi all!
-So, I have been asked about a couple of images in my portfolio and wanted to make a quick post about them.
-Many shots that you see on my page are done very safely with parents nearby.
-I don’t balance babies precariously on guitars (actually, I think Baby would just slide off!) or balance them on a stack of records.
 Baby safety is paramount – especially with so many newborn photographers around.
-I would hate for someone to copy my photo and not realize that no, baby is not balancing on their hands for that shot – and that basket is not going to tip over with them dangling on the edge since there are weights in the bottom and parents right there.
+I would hate for someone to copy my photo and not realize that baby is not balancing on their hands for that shot – and that basket will not tip over with them dangling on the edge since there are weights in the bottom and parents right there.
 I have parents help with the more intricate shots to make sure the baby is safe.

 The record shot.
 First, I take a photo of the prop alone – so I have the background to use during the merge.

 Here are the two images on top of one another to see how they look.
-I then used masks to add and remove what was needed and, finally some cloning.
+I then used masks to add and remove what was needed and, finally, some cloning.

 The final image